 All services, loan products and deposit products listed on the accompanying documents are available at all branches within the Central Pacific Bank system.
-However, some services are not available at the International Banking Center because of minimal staffing and the limited physical size of the branch.
+However, some services are not available at the International Banking Center due to the limited physical size of the branch and staffing.